 Research and education across all disciplines are essential to realizing global and national commitments to sustainable development.
 Knowledge, design and innovation are as important to governance, peace, safety, health and environmental integrity as they are to economic growth and poverty alleviation.
 As ICT, energy and bio-technologies transform the ways in which people interact, move and work, worldwide, new opportunities are emerging, both to utilize and to protect, PNG's unique human and natural endowments.

 Capitalizing on these opportunities will require more though than simply doing research.
-At PNG IMPACT, speakers and delegates will consider how research can be designed, coordinated and communicated to deliver societal benefit.
-Recognizing that no one approach is relevant across all disciplines and issues, case studies will be presented from a diversity of perspectives, with ample time dedicated to dialogue and networking.
+At PNG IMPACT, speakers and delegates considered how research can be designed, coordinated and communicated to deliver societal benefit.
+Recognizing that no one approach is relevant across all disciplines and issues, case studies were presented from a diversity of perspectives, with ample time dedicated to dialogue and networking.

 Day 1.
-Research Showcase - brings all delegates together in a single plenary format for a mixture of:
+Research Showcase - brought all delegates together in a single plenary format for a mixture of:

-Day 1 of PNG IMPACT, the Research Showcase, is open to anyone with an interest in the role of research in societal transformation.
-This includes, but is not limited to: policy-makers, donors, philanthropic organisations, business, research leaders, researchers, students, civil society representatives and research students.
+Day 1 of PNG IMPACT, the Research Showcase, was open to anyone with an interest in the role of research in societal transformation.
+This included, but was not limited to: policy-makers, donors, philanthropic organisations, business, research leaders, researchers, students, civil society representatives and research students.

-Day 2 of PNG IMPACT, the Research Innovation Lab, is open to anyone either active, or aspiring to be active, in the PNG research and innovation sector.
-Participants will include researchers, research stakeholders and research students.
+Day 2 of PNG IMPACT, the Research Innovation Lab, was open to anyone either active, or aspiring to be active, in the PNG research and innovation sector.
+Participants included researchers, research stakeholders and research students.